cyy0503/cyy0503.github.io/index.markdown

 # To modify the layout, see https://jekyllrb.com/docs/themes/#overriding-theme-defaults

 layout: home
+title: Analysis and insights from crime data on DUIs and car thefts in Los Angeles on Sundays
 ---

-# Analysis and insights from crime data on DUIs and car thefts in Los Angeles on Sundays

 ## 1.1 Page Introduction